-Header pipe sizing is based on one pump per heat pump with a total length of 40m of primary flow and return piping and 20 x 90° bends, excluding Equa-flow manifolds on storage tanks and heat pumps, at 1.2m/sec velocity.
-If this specification is exceeded consult Rheem before continuing with the installation.
+Header pipe sizing is based on one pump per heat pump with a total length of 20m of primary flow and return piping and 20 x 90° bends, excluding Equa-flow manifolds on storage tanks and heat pumps at 1.2m/sec velocity, with a cold side water entering temperature not exceeding 35°C. If this specification is exceeded consult Rheem before continuing with the installation.